PLEASE NOTE: This page is for start-up organizations that seek to incorporate and/or obtain 501(c)(3) tax-exempt status.

 - Specific fundraising plans

-- Proposed three-year budget (see sample budget template)
+- Proposed three-year budget (see sample budget template in Excel or PDF)

 - Proposed staffing of the organization (employees and/or volunteers)